Library

 How far in advance can I schedule an in-person appointment?

-You will need to schedule appointments two weeks in advance.
+You will need to schedule appointments 24 hours in advance.
 Check the scheduling system or contact our office at 202-865-8678 for more information.

 Do you offer virtual appointments?